 - Small bucket

 Make a dilute solution of mild soap with regular water.
 Use a scrub brush to scrape out the sticky dust and grit on the stone.
-It will take some effort, but the cosy night afterwards will surely be worth it.
+It will take some effort, but the cozy night afterward will surely be worth it.

-Bring back the all-purpose cleaner and scrub simultaneously as your spray.
+Bring back the all-purpose cleaner and scrub simultaneously as you apply it.
 Do it for a while or until it’s spotless.
 If you still find some dirt sticking around, use the mild soap solution again.
 Continue the process until the result is satisfactory.
 Allow it to air dry before lighting up the fire.

 Cleaning with Vinegar